BentoBoxWorld/Level/README.md

 * Underwater block multiplier - default value = 1.
 If this value is > 1 then blocks below sea level will have a greater value.
 * Level cost - Value of one island level.
 Default 100.
 Minimum value is 1.
-* Level wait - Cooldown between level requests in seconds
+* Level wait - Cool down between level requests in seconds
 * Death penalty - How many block values a player will lose per death.
 Default value of 100 means that for every death, the player will lose 1 level (if levelcost is 100)
 * Sum Team Deaths - if true, all the team member deaths are summed.
 If false, only the leader's deaths counts.
 * Max deaths - If player dies more than this, it doesn't count anymore.